 “Photo seems a bit artificial to me.”

-Our observation tells us that — most often — it’s used when a photo subject appears a bit stiff or posed (not quite natural or authentic).
+Our observation tells us that — most often — this note is used when a photo subject appears a bit stiff or posed (not quite natural or authentic).

-Other times, the person could be referring to a background that looks pasted-in or even a fake-looking prop.
+Other times, the voter could be referring to a background that looks pasted-in or even a fake-looking prop.

 “I think they seem a bit intense in this photo.”